Fiscal Balance in Dominican Republic

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices rose 0.53% in April over the prior month, down slightly from March’s 0.65% increase.
+Consumer prices rose 0.20% in December over the prior month, down from November’s 0.37% rise.

-Consumer prices rose 0.65% in March over the prior month, up from February’s 0.37% increase.
+Consumer prices rose 0.37% in November over the prior month, down from October’s 0.67% increase.